-CBD, a non-intoxicating compound found in cannabis has become a quickly emerging topic over the past couple of years.
+CBD, a non-intoxicating compound found in cannabis and hemp has become a quickly emerging topic over the past couple of years.
 More recently, CBD is being sought after by animal-owners seeking relief for their furry loved ones, when conventional options have failed.

 CB1 is more abundant than any other neurotransmitter receptor